memgraph/pymgclient/docs/source/introduction.rst

   $ brew install python3 openssl@1.1 cmake

+It is important to mention that on M1/ARM machines pymgclient cannot be built with the default installed Python version, thus Python needs to be installed via brew.
+If you are interested in the technical details, you can find more details in the technical notes below.

 After the prerequisites are installed pymgclient can be installed via pip::

   $ pip3 install --user pymgclient --no-binary :all: